Dah-phd/idiom/README.md

 - Linux Fedora derivate (Nobara)

 ## TODO
-- fix issue when syncing utf8 values longer than byte on remove buffer
+- fix issue when syncing utf16 position longer than one
-- fix issue on undo
-- fix syntax highlighting on utf8 values longer than 1 byte
+- fix syntax highlighting on utf8 values longer than 1 byte => you can try to sync buffers per line >> using clone of the original line => so once different key from prev call is triggered it will convert the line to sync event
 - enforce rerender of info modal on update
 - add styling on info modal